 This may be an unpopular opinion, but after driving in both the UK and the US, it’s clear to me Brits are generally the more competent and courteous when it comes to driving.
 That said, they drive MUCH faster on much skinnier roads.
 Try not to be intimidated by it and don’t feel like you have to match the speed.

 Also, watch out for the dreaded White Van Man.
 White Van Man is a delivery driver, or courier, that will drive very fast and very aggressively in his white van, typically a white Ford Transit.
 They are real and they are the devil.

 17. No Road Rage!
 That Horn is for Signalling!

-Road rage incidents are severly prosecuted in the UK.
-Even honking your horn innapropriately can constitute a fine.
+Road rage incidents are severely prosecuted in the UK.
+Even honking your horn inappropriately can constitute a fine.